 Makes It Simpler to Find Your Voice

-By planning out your marketing year in advance, it means you’ll also be planning your product creation.
+By planning out your marketing year in advance, it means you’ll also be planning your product creation in advance.
 If you offer services, you’ll already know in advance which services you’ll be focused on.
 This makes it easier to know what kind of content to create and in what tone you need it to be, because you’ll understand in advance when you need it, and what it’s for.
 When you have a plan, finding your voice comes a lot easier.

 Makes It Easier to Diversify Content